-It is proposed that the following groups (collectively referred to as 'Focus Group') be invited to provide feedback on the updated concept designs and proposal:
+An updated letter (in similar form to the second letter sent to the 243 households referred to above) was sent to the following groups (collectively referred to as 'Focus Group').
+The letter invited feedback on the updated concept designs and proposal (as referred to in Attachment 5):

-- Community members who participated in the Master Plan PDF (November 2018); - Community members who registered to participate in the PDF but were not selected (~20 people); - People who attended the Community Open Evening (17 December 2018); - People who have subscribed to be kept up-to-date on the Yanchep Lagoon project (~200 people); - Community members within 700m 1km of the site (~2000 households); and - The DPLH.
+- Community members who participated in the Master Plan PDF (November 2018) (70 stakeholder and community representatives); - Community members who registered to participate in the PDF but were not selected (approximately 20 people); - People who attended the Community Open Evening (17 December 2018) (approximately 35 people); - People who have subscribed online to be kept up-to-date on the Yanchep Lagoon project (approximately 200 people); - Community members in proximity to the initial catchment of 243 households / businesses, so that the overall engagement incorporates households within 1km of the site, plus boundary extensions to ensure all residents in a similar location received the information (Attachment 6 refers).
+The expanded catchment includes an area west of the Yanchep Lagoon, bounded by Marmion Avenue to the east, Lagoon Drive / Oldham Park / Anchors Park to the south and a northern extension to Capricorn Esplanade / Templetonia Boulevard.
+Approximately 2,000 households / businesses are included in the expanded catchment area; and - The DPLH.

-The Focus Group constituents have been chosen as the target audience as they either participated in the Master Plan PDF and/or have shown interest in being involved in the Yanchep Lagoon project and milestones.
-These groups are most likely to be across the Master Plan details relating to development style, topology and aesthetics proposed for the Lagoon area.
+The Focus Group constituents were chosen as the target audience as they either participated in the Master Plan PDF and/or have shown interest in being involved in the Yanchep Lagoon project and milestones and/or live close to the redevelopment site.
+These groups are most likely to be familiar with the Master Plan details relating to development style, topology and aesthetics proposed for the Lagoon area.

-The community engagement information is expected to include:
+The community engagement information included:

-- A letter requesting feedback on the development proposed (Attachment 6 refers); - Updated concept designs / perspectives (Attachment 6 refer); - Anticipated plans within the site boundary (Attachment 6 refer); and - 'Your Say' page on the City's website.
+- A letter requesting feedback on the development proposed (Attachment 7 refers); - Updated concept designs / perspectives (Attachments 5 and 7 refer); - Anticipated plans within the site boundary (Attachments 5 and 7 refer); and - 'Your Say' page on the City's website.

-The above information for engagement was presented to the Elected Members on 26 March 2019 for further discussion, outlining the scope of additional community engagement, and Elected Members agreed to proceed.
-The community feedback period on the proposal will be open for 2 weeks, commencing on 29 March 2019.
+The above information for engagement was presented to the Elected Members in late March 2019 for further discussion, outlining the scope of additional community engagement.

+The community feedback period on the proposed concept designs commenced on 29 March 2019 and will conclude in mid-April 2019.
 Engagement outcomes will be communicated to Elected Members at a later date.